etal/cnvkit/doc/pipeline.rst

 applies it as the new label for those regions.
 (You may find it simpler to just apply the refFlat annotations.)

+If you need higher resolution, you can select a smaller average size for your :ref:`target` and :ref:`antitarget` bins.

+Exons in the human genome have an average size of about 200bp.
+The target bin size default of 267 is chosen so that splitting larger exons will produce bins with a minimum size of 200.
+Since bins that contain fewer reads result in a noisier copy number signal, this approach ensures the "noisiness" of the bins produced by splitting larger exons will be no worse than average.

+Setting the average size of target bins to 100bp, for example, will yield about twice as many target bins, which can result in more precise and perhaps more accurate segmentation.
+However, the number of reads counted in each bin will be reduced by about half, increasing the variance or "noise" in bin-level coverages.
+An excess of noisy bins can make visualization difficult, and since the noise may not be Gaussian, especially in the presence of many bins with zero reads, the CBS algorithm could produce less accurate segmentation results on low-coverage samples.
+In practice we see good results with an average of 200-300 reads per bin; we therefore recommend an overall on-target sequencing coverage depth of at least 200x to 300x with a read length of 100 to justify reducing the average target bin size to 100bp.

 .. _antitarget: